keymetrics/doc-pm2/en/plus/overview.md

 ### Issue Dashboard

-Keymetrics reports the list of all errors in the "Issue Dashboard" occurred in your Node.js and gets you notified.
+PM2 Plus reports the list of all errors in the "Issue Dashboard" occurred in your Node.js and gets you notified.

 Stop spending time finding bugs or trying to replay them, we provide you an "Issue Dashboard" with everything in one place, to make debugging easier. **Drill down in your code and get the answer.**